format37/openscad-mcp/README.md

 }
 ```

-### 6. Claude web & Claude mobile
+### 6. Claude web, Claude mobile, Chat GPT Web
-Can be defined only in claude web.
 ```
 https://rtlm.info/openscad/8TikTAffQT3Db65Q7xbofbUjapGjKepTI3sikOeLWClfXW5GXO/
 ```

-Chat GPT requiring the search and fetch tools, which is non-sense for this server purpose.
+### 7. Notes
+The provided url is defined for demonstration and would be removed eventually.